-The Oxford-Wellcome Trust ISSF Individual Career Support funding stream will support early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+The Oxford-Wellcome ISSF Individual Career Support funding stream will support early career researchers, mid-career researchers and discipline hoping to pump prime activity and facilitate successful applications to external funding schemes.

-The fund will support researchers who currently hold little or no Wellcome Trust funding and aim to pump prime projects so that a competitive application can then be made to the Wellcome Trust and other external funders e.g. by providing funding to generate initial proof of concept data.
+The fund will support researchers to pump prime projects so that a competitive application can then be made to Wellcome and other external funders e.g. by providing funding to generate initial proof of concept data.

-Support for researchers who have held a post that includes responsibility for developing their own research agenda for less than eight years (including periods at other institutions and excluding career breaks).
+Support for researchers who have held a post that includes responsibility for developing their own research agenda for less than eight years (including periods at other institutions and excluding career breaks) is available.
 Funding from the ISSF is intended to accelerate establishment of early career researchers’ research and scholarship and help early career researchers work toward e.g. Wellcome Fellowships, Investigator or Seed awards.

 This OUCAGS initiative is intended to support clinical lecturers and assist their career progression by providing funds to support their career and professional development.
 This could include: